Matthew-Puente/Covid-Risk-Assessment-App/README.md

 # Covid Risk Assessment App

-Note: The web service originally used in this application is no longer available.
-We are currently working on rewiring the application to work with another API that we built (See https://github.com/Jtwoolbright/Covid-Risk-App-Api ).
+Note: This repo contains the pre-production level version of application.
+The production level version of this application is currently under review by the Google Play Store for review.

 ## Features